xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 confidence than we do for factual statements.
 In his view, we do this by envisioning “possible worlds” in which the counterfactual statements are true.

+- **Xie:** We can imagine “possible worlds” because we can simulate the world?

 # CHAPTER 9 Mediation: The Search for a Mechanism

 # CHAPTER 10 Big Data, Artificial Intelligence, and the Big Questions

+# NOTE

+- If we read Polya's book now, could we recognize the causal model diagram of "solving problems"?

+- If we read Sandi's book now, could we recognize the causal model diagram of software development?

+  - Maybe we will come up with a model in system theory, because the feedback loops are very important in software development.